KarstenB/HermitGrab/README.md

 - **OS Version:** The numeric OS version (e.g., `24.04`, `12.7.1`)
 - **OS Version Nickname:** The OS version codename or nickname (e.g., `bookworm`, `Noble Numbat`, `Sonoma`)

-These tags are available for use in your `hermit.yaml` or `hermit.toml` files to conditionally enable or disable configurations and installations.
+These tags are available for use in your  `hermit.toml` files to conditionally enable or disable configurations and installations.

 ## MVP Usage